Release Date: 5/15/2012

 Card collecting games only cater to a niche group of people and Rage of Bahamut is no exception.
 Starting a new card universe outside of Yu-Gi-Oh, Magic: The Gathering, Pokemon, and other popular ones is very difficult, and you will most likely get swept under the rug.
 Rage of Bahamut is very addictive and extremely simple, but card collecting fans will have fun for a while.

-That is pretty much all there is too it.
+That is pretty much all there is to it.
 The menus are confusing and very bland, and there isn’t even any sound.
 This may have been an issue with my device, but as far as I could tell there just wasn’t any.
-Acquiring rare cards is a real pain because you have to beat bosses which means trudging through stupid quests, but don’t forget you can use Mobage coins to buy starter packs.
-Of course you can use real world money, but why would you waste it on this flash in the pan card collecting game?
+Acquiring rare cards is a real pain because you have to beat bosses which mean trudging through stupid quests, but don’t forget you can use Mobage coins to buy starter packs.
+Of course, you can use real-world money, but why would you waste it on this flash in the pan card collecting game?
 I can’t even figure out how to build decks because of the confusing menu that doesn’t explain much.
 It took me ten minutes to figure out how to change my leader which isn’t a good sign.